 And at that point, just holding him was wonderful.
-So, you know, you’d take it a day at a time, and being in his presence, I was happier than enough.
-So I’m not sure we looked at the problems as much of just being with them in the moment and accepting the challenges that came with that.
+So, you’d take it a day at a time, and being in his presence, I was happy enough.
+So I’m not sure we looked at the problems as much as just being with him in the moment and accepting the challenges that came with that.

-Jim Mueller: I think one of the most important things we did the snap, Margo stopped working.
-He voted herself fully to Luke.
-While I continued to work.
-So she was really his main caregiver and she became an expert on everything.
+Jim Mueller: I think one of the most important things we did was that Margot stopped working.
+She devoted herself fully to Luke, while I continued to work.
+So she was really his main caregiver.

-All of his conditions.
+And she became an expert on everything, all of his conditions.
 She was an expert.
 She knew the terminology.
 She knew the law.
 She knew what we could get for him.
 She was his extraordinary advocate.
-And at one point I joked with her that she should form a new club called bam bam, which is bitch advocate mothers.
-It might sound a little harsh, but it was the idea that no matter what anyone says, you’re, you’re an advocate for your son, and if you’re well-informed, you can be that person.
+And at one point I joked with her that she should form a new club called BAM, which is Bitch Advocate Mothers.
+It might sound a little harsh, but it was the idea that no matter what anyone says, you’re an advocate for your son, and if you’re well-informed, you can be that person.

-We disappointed several principles by understanding the, the law in what we were allowed to ask for and insisting upon it, helping them understand that inclusion was more important than rote learning.
-So Marvin was just an extraordinary advocate.
+We disappointed several principals by understanding the law, and what we were allowed to ask for, and insisting upon it, helping them understand that inclusion was more important than rote learning.
+So Margot was just an extraordinary advocate.
 Again, as a dad, I was far behind her, but learned a lot from her and was with her every step of the way.

 David Hirsch: So you didn’t always live in Florida?